 Parameters Description Offline MIB list Contains all properties (=SNMP objects) of an SNMP agent that should be available/selectable in the variable definition.
 SNMP objects that are not transferred to this list cannot subsequently be defined as variables.
 Delete Deletes selected OID from the list.
 Properties Displays the properties of a selected entry.
-New Allows manual creation of a new entry (on page 25).
+New Allows manual creation of a new entry (on page 27).
 Browse Agent Active: Agent is searched through according to OIDs.
 The selected agent is searched through using GETNEXT for OIDS until either the defined maximum number of OIDs is received or the agent responds to GET with endofMIBview as an identifier that there are no further OIDs.
 Note: For some SNMP agents, it is possible to configure how many SNMP packets per seconds are answered.
 A number that is too low can have an effect on the reading of the OIDs using the browse agent.
 Receive online traps Active: The SNMP trap messages from different agents are received and displayed using the SNMP Trap service in Windows.
 To do this, the agent does not necesarily need to be configured; traps from non-configured agents are also listed.
-If the trap message comes from an agent that is already configured, the name of the agent is displayed in the "Agent" column.
-The following must be the case for the computer to receive traps: ▶ The firewall must allow UDP Traffic to port 161 and 162 The firewall must allow the snmptrap.exe process The configuration computer must be defined as the target for SNMP traps Note: If you receive an error mssage in relation to 0x2a or 0x64, it is possible that the SNMP Trap Windows service does not run.
-Agent Selection of the agent that is to be searched for supported information from the drop-down list with the command "GETNEXT" and the MIB objects of which should be displayed.
-This list contains all agents that were created in the SNMP Agents (on page 18) tab.
+If the trap message comes from an agent that is already configured, the name of the agent is displayed in the " Agent " column.
+The following must be the case for the computer to receive traps: ▶ The firewall must allow UDP Traffic to port 161 and 162 ▶ The firewall must allow the snmptrap.exe process The configuration computer must be defined as the target for SNMP traps Note: If you receive an error mssage in relation to 0x2a or 0x64 , it is possible that the SNMP Trap Windows service does not run.
+Agent Selecetion of the agent that is to be searched for supported information from the drop-down list with the command "GETNEXT" and the MIB objects of which should be displayed.

+Parameters Description This list contains all agents that were created in the SNMP Agents (on page 21) tab.
 Browse Agent Searches through selected agent.
 Root OID The definition ".iso.org" or ".1.3" is to be used here.

-Read OID number Add area The status display of the OIDs read until this point in time.
-Adds selected OIDs to the offline MIB list.
+Max.
+OID number The number of OIDs that should be read by the browser.
+Read OID number The status display of the OIDs read until this point in time.

+Add area Adds selected OIDs to the offline MIB list.
 From here, OIDs of different agents can be created using driver online import.